likai1993/Commands/README.md

 ```
 will only print out the final step.

-Above commands all assume that each comlumn is divided by the space or tab (" ","\t").
-#### 1.2 You can specify a character to divide each column by -F:
+#### 1.2 Above commands all assume to divided each column by \space or \tab.
+You can specify it by -F:
 ```bash
 awk -F "," '{print $1}' log
 ```